-- 1. The Graduate Student, in consultation with their academic advisor, develops a proposed program of study using the Application for Admission to Candidacy for Degree: Proposed Program Form. - The Graduate Student must submit an official transcript of any graduate transfer credits before their last semester of coursework.
+- 1. The Graduate Student, in consultation with their academic advisor, develops a proposed program of study using the Application for Admission to Candidacy for Degree: Proposed Program Form. - 2.
+The Graduate Student must submit an official transcript of any graduate transfer credits before their last semester of coursework.
 The graduate faculty must approve any transfer work applied to the student's program.
-No more than 6 hours with a minimum grade of B may be transferred. - The Application for Admission to Candidacy for Degree: Proposed Program Form is signed by the Graduate Student and the academic advisor and is retained on file in the Department of Education. - 4.
+No more than 6 hours with a minimum grade of B may be transferred. - 3.
+The Application for Admission to Candidacy for Degree: Proposed Program Form is signed by the Graduate Student and the academic advisor and is retained on file in the Department of Education. - 4.
 The Graduate Student must meet with their advisor each semester prior to registration to secure approval for courses to be taken in the ensuing semester. - 5.
-Withdrawal from a graduate class should be done in consultation with an advisor and must be approved by the Department Chair.
+Withdrawal from a graduate class should be done in consultation with an advisor and must be approved by the Chair of the Department of Education.